Enhancing the hunt for new phenomena in dijet final-states using anomaly detection filters at the High-Luminosity Large

 The AD filter utilizes an autoencoder implemented in \textsc{TensorFlow}~\cite{abadi2016tensorflow}.
 An autoencoder is a type of neural network that learns a compressed representation of its input data in an unsupervised manner.
 It consists of two key components: an encoder that reduces the input data into a lower-dimensional representation, and a decoder that reconstructs the original data from the compressed representation.
-The autoencoder is trained to accurately reconstruct 1 million of the simulated SM events with minimal reconstruction loss.
-This quantity is deemed sufficient for accurately capturing the intrinsic kinematics of the final states and their correlations in the SM events.
+In this work, we employed a similar architecture as in Ref.~\cite{ATLAS:2023ixc}, which consists of two hidden layers with 800 and 400 neurons in the encoder and decoder, and a latent layer of 200 neurons.
+The leaky ReLU~\cite{xu2015empirical} activation function is applied in all hidden and output layers.
+The mean squared error between the input and reconstructed values is used as the reconstruction loss.
+More sophisticated architectures are expected to achieve similar or better performance.
+The autoencoder is trained on 0.7 million simulated SM events, and validated on 0.3 million events.
+The reconstructed distributions show good agreement with the distributions of the corresponding inputs in the validation dataset.
+It indicates that no over-training persists and the current training dataset is sufficient for accurately capturing the intrinsic kinematics of the final states and their correlations in the SM events.